 During the course of our activities, Monmouth will process personal data * belonging to our Customers, which may be held on paper, electronically or otherwise.
 This notice stresses the importance of transparency and treating all our Customers’ information properly, being open and honest about how we handle and process the information we collect.
 We firmly believe in a key set of guidelines, which give our Customers the trust and confidence to provide us with the information we need to run our business successfully and satisfy their requirements.
 Any data processing will always be for legitimate business reasons, in relation to products or services brought from us, and we fully recognise the need to treat all such data in an appropriate and lawful manner, in accordance with the “General Data Protection Regulation” (GDPR).
 This notice does not form part of any contract of sale or purchase, and as such, Monmouth reserves the absolute right to amend it at any time.

-Monmouth is made up of several different legal entities (Monmouth Scientific Ltd, LabHUB Ltd and Monmouth Filters), and this privacy notice is issued on behalf of the Monmouth Group of Companies, with the understanding that “we”, “us” or “our” referred to in this privacy notice relates to the relevant entity within the Monmouth Group responsible for processing your data.
+Monmouth is made up of several different legal entities (Monmouth Scientific Ltd and LabHub Ltd), and this privacy notice is issued on behalf of the Monmouth Group of Companies, with the understanding that “we”, “us” or “our” referred to in this privacy notice relates to the relevant entity within the Monmouth Group responsible for processing your data.

 Who is Responsible for Data Protection and Data Security?